robertadriang/ClientDistributedSupervisor/README.md

 # ClientDistributedSupervisor

 This repo hosts the Client from our Distributed Supervisor project.
-The Client has a graphical interfacem, implemented using Java Swing.
+The Client has a graphical interface, implemented using Java Swing.

 ## Login and Register